jeltechnologies/sheetmusic/README.md

 With this service you can use geolocation information for free, without limits.
 You can run this service self-hosted, on your own server, or in the cloud.

-Address information is also possible to fetch from paid web services, or from web services that throttle the requests to 1 request per second.
-But these cloud service easily cost 30 € per month, while cloud storage is also not cheap.
+Cloud services that provide the same service limit require sign up, thrhttole requests to 1 per second and cost easily 30 € per months.
+The cheaper cloud services most likely use the same data sources as this service.

 ## How does it work?
 The address service is provided as REST interface with a JSON payload.